 The As the largest city in area in the contiguous United States, Jacksonville's road system is broad and complex.
 Growth has been rapid, and inadequate planning has led to clogged roadways and poor mobility.

-The Better Jacksonville Plan (BJP) includes $1.5 billion to address Jacksonville's infrastructure and transportation needs and bring local facilities up to acceptable service levels.
-A restructuring of the Jacksonville Transportation Authority's (JTA) local option sales tax and the city's local option gas tax revenues provides half of the funding for these projects.
-The remaining $750 million comes from the BJP sales tax.
+The original Better Jacksonville Plan (BJP) included $1.5 billion to address Jacksonville's infrastructure and transportation needs and bring local facilities up to acceptable service levels.
+A restructuring of the Jacksonville Transportation Authority's (JTA) local option sales tax and the city's Local Option Gas Tax revenues originally provided half of the funding for the projects.
+The remaining $750 million was programmed from the BJP sales tax.

 Choose from one of the following for more information: